-Here is our pick of the world’s greatest scrum halves that we’ve seen play rugby.
+Here is our pick of the world’s greatest scrum halves, and who ranks as the greatest of them all.

 This article runs through their most memorable achievements and why they’ve made our cut.